Don Sebastian: Origins

 Sebastian was born in Ures, Sonora, Mexico, in 1911.
 In contemporaneous newspaper reports, he was said to have attended high school in Nogales, Arizona.
 He told reporters he had worked as a bullfighter in Mexico City before becoming a wrestler.
 He was also praised for his impressive skills as a typist.

 Career

 By the late 1930s, Don Sebastian—billed as a "Basque wrestler," a "Portuguese-Spanish wrestler," and a "refugee from the Spanish wars"—was wrestling in Mexico and the United States.
-He actually got his start as a masked luchador in Mexico City.
+He actually got his start as a masked professional wrestler in Mexico City.

 In the 1940s, he promoted wrestling in Santa Barbara County, California, where he resided at the time.
 In the 1950s, he leased a space in San Bernardino, California, where he hosted wrestling events and amateur boxing.

 He was playing bit parts in films by the 1940s and performing as a singer around the Los Angeles area; he later played bigger film roles in the 1970s and 1980s.
 He reportedly worked as a stuntman double for Erroll Flynn in the 1930s and 1940s as well.